pogorskii/wiitco-app/README.md

 - No way for users to track releases they're interested in and form their own calendars.
 - Bad search.

-WIITCO is designed to solve all of the above.
+ReleaseNexus is designed to solve all of the above.

 ## The Stack